- 24 Oct 2022

 - Name: Enter a name for the new metric (up to 45 characters).

 - Data Type: Select the type of data to be run.
-Table 1 provides a description of each available data type.
+Available options include the following:

 - Keyed Data Series: Select the checkbox to store the metric as an arbitrary number of key–value pairs.
 This feature is useful when tracking categorical information in which the categories are not known in advance.
 For example, this feature would be used when recording a metric of Incidents by status from an integrated ticketing system, where the key is status and the value is number of Incidents.ImportantWhen this checkbox is selected, any data added to the custom metric must include, in addition to the value, a key to identify multiple series of data within the metric.
 See the “Adding Metric Data” section for more information.